TogaTech/helpful.js/README.md

 **Return Type:** string (`"**test**"`)

 ### padStart
-Pad a string adding characters on the left side of it until the string reach a certain size.
+Pad a string by adding characters to the start until the string reaches a certain size

+If the padding character is too large, it will be truncated.
 ```javascript
 let padded1 = helpful.padStart("test", 6, "*"); // "**test"
 let padded2 = helpful.padStart("test", 6); // "  test"